dublado/csabapalfi.github.io/_posts/2014-01-14-the-internet-of-things-and-android.md

 #### iBeacons

 We know **iOS doesn't support NFC and probably never will** but how about BLE?
-Well, **iOS 7 kind of supports BLE** but not exaclty.
+Well, **iOS 7 kind of supports BLE** but not exactly.
 This is called iBeacons.
 The iBeacons bootstrap message is slightly different.
 A cool project to check out is [pibeacons](http://learn.adafruit.com/pibeacon-ibeacon-with-a-raspberry-pi/what-is-ibeacon) which lets you turn a Raspberry Pi into an iBeacon.